tlicata/tl/resources/markdown/emacs-shells.md

 <kbd>M-v</kbd> to move up a page, <kbd>C-r</kbd> to search backwards,
 <kbd>M-r</kbd> to search through previous commands).

-There are a couple issues, however. `clear` doesn't work.
+There are a couple of issues, however. `clear` doesn't work.
 Grr.
 Any bash aliases you have also won't be present.
 Grr.
 You need a special eshell alias file for that.
 You may get strange characters appearing in your output from time to time.
 It also interacts poorly with any